Crisu1710/terraform-provider-opnsense/README.md

 # OPNsense Terraform Provider

+forked from browningluke/terraform-provider-opnsense to add haproxy plugin support

 This provider seeks to support the *entire* OPNsense API.
 However, this provider does not, and will not, support resources not currently supported by the OPNsense API.
 If required, see if